 By Rachel Hoeing

 Ready to take your family on a trip to New York City?
 Save up – it’s not cheap – but it is TONS of fun!
 My family of four visited NYC for Spring Break this year and created amazing memories!
-I used blogs like this one and this one to get ideas, and also asked friends about the top spots to visit.
+I scoured the internet for tips and also asked friends about the top spots to visit.
 One thing I couldn’t find online was a daily itinerary.
 I was very unfamiliar with NYC and knew I didn’t want to spend each day walking in circles asking my husband and children where they wanted to go next while overpaying for last minute tours and bad food.

 There are five boroughs of NYC, but our trip focused solely on Manhattan.
 I hope my ideas and tips below will help you to set up a basic plan for your trip.
 (I apologize for the length of this blog, but I figure the more info you can get, the better off your trip might be!)
 I am confident that without the reservations, research, and planning that I did ahead of time, we would not have been able to accomplish half of the things we did.
 My children are in 7th and 9th grades, so keep that in mind as you read my tips and adjust accordingly to fit the ages of your children.